-- Many controls in the header, such as the logo link, "Concurrent Access", ICC Family Solution" buttons and many several controls in the main menu overlay; - The "Menu" button in the mobile header; - The "Browse by Category" button; - The "Add to Favorites" button; - The button that shows or hides the "Table of Contents" panel; and - The disclosure controls in the "Table of Contents" panel.
+- many controls in the header, such as the logo link, "Recent Updates", "ICC Family Solution" buttons, and several controls in the main menu overlay; - the "Menu" button in the mobile header: - some carousel navigation buttons on the homepage; - the "Browse by Category" button; - the "Add to Favorites" button; - the button that shows or hides the "Table of Contents" panel; and - the disclosure controls in the "Table of Contents" panel.

-Similarly, images that are not actionable are also missing a text alternative, and only the role of "image" is conveyed for screen reader users.
+Similarly, images that are part of card components are also missing a text alternative and are each conveyed as "unlabeled graphic" for screen reader users.